Mystery In Mexico: Hundreds attend Robinson’s funeral, Kyrie Irving donates to GoFundMe

 A GoFundMe created by Robinson’s sister has surpassed $300,000 and includes donations from Kyrie Irving, who is known for similar donations including buying a home for the family of George Floyd.

-The FBI launched an investigation into the Charlotte woman’s death this week and queen city News was able to retain a copy of the Cabo police report, which stated that nothing has been ruled out at this time as far as a cause of death.
+The FBI launched an investigation into the Charlotte woman’s death this month and Queen City News was able to attain a copy of the Cabo police report, which stated that nothing has been ruled out at this time as far as a cause of death.

+A disturbing video of a fight that took place between her and an acquaintance surfaced online showing Robinson being slammed to the floor in what appeared to be one of the hotel rooms.

+Robinson’s mother told Queen City News she probably won’t rest until there’s an arrest.